marcexpositg/exposit_marc_ADO_PEC1/README.md

-# exposit_marc_ADO_PEC1
+# Resolución PEC1 Marc Exposit

-RStudio repository containing all the materials needed to replicate the PEC1 solution of Omics Data Analysis, MSc Bioinformatics
+RStudio repository containing all the materials needed to replicate the PEC1 solution of Omics Data Analysis, MSc Bioinformatics and Biostatistics.